failfa-st/fail5/README.md

 <p align="center"><img src="public/logo.png" alt="logo" width="200"/></p>

+> This project is built to fail
+> (until it doesn't)
+> Restart until it is good enough

+# Tweet Generator

 fail5 is a Next.js project that generates humorous tweets using OpenAI's GPT-4 API, DALL-E and Agent chaining using [Hyv](https://github.com/failfa-st/hyv).

 ![x-better-y ui](/public/x-better-y-ui.png)